-The precious juice the Minstrel quaffed; And he, emboldened by the draught, Looked gaily back to them, and laughed.
+The attending maidens smiled to see, How long, how deep, how zealously, The precious juice the Minstrel quaffed; And he, emboldened by the draught, Looked gaily back to them, and laughed.
 The cordial nectar of the bowl Swelled his old veins, and cheered his soul; A lighter, livelier prelude ran, Ere thus his tale again began.